 We could have adopted such an approach long before now, indeed, some organizations have done so.
 For organizations to survive and thrive in the digital economy, this is no longer an option!
 We certainly now have the technology available today to support such an approach.
 However, I’m not sure we will see this widely accepted any time soon – likely not in my lifetime.
 As Laurence J. Peter, author of The Peter Principle, said, “Bureaucracy defends the status quo long past the time when the quo has lost its status.”

 As an eternal optimist, I hope that he’s wrong, but as a realist, having pushed similar ideas for many decades, I think it will take some time before we see the extinction of the organizational dinosaurs.
 This will certainly be the case if we stand on the sidelines and wait for it to happen.
 As a former colleague, Don Tapscott, once said “Leadership can come from anywhere”.
 We must all take a leadership role in making it happen.
 We can’t wait for “them” to do it!

 John Thorp is an internationally recognized thought leader in the field of value and benefits management with close to 60 years’ experience in the information management field.
 A frequent speaker, and author of The Information Paradox, John’s passion revolves around helping individuals, organizations and society realize value from information technology enabled change.
-In today’s age of digital exploration, realizing this value requires going beyond frameworks and methodologies – it will require a fundamental mindset shift around organizational leadership and governance.
-John led the development of ISACA’s Val IT™ Enterprise Value Framework, is a member of ISO’s subcommittee on IT Service Management and IT Governance, the Board of APM’s Benefits Management SIG, a Fellow of the Innovation Value Institute (IVI), and a member of IVI’s Business Value Management (BVM) workgroup.
+In today’s age of digital exploration, realizing this value requires going beyond frameworks and methodologies – it will require a fundamental mindset shift around organizational governance, leadership and management.
+In addition to being a fellow of the Institute for Digital Transformation, John is also a Fujitsu Consulting Fellow, and a Fellow of the Innovation Value Institute.